New Mexico LLC Registered Agent: Everything You Need to Know

 - The agent moved, and you did not file a Change of Registered Agent as required by the New Mexico Corporations Bureau.

 With a commercial registered agent, you have more reliability, and you do not have to worry about making changes to the registered agent's address if you decide to go on vacation.
 They also can send you reminders of annual reporting requirements to help keep your LLC in compliance with the state.

 Registered Agent for a Foreign New Mexico LLC

 To form a foreign limited liability company, you have a state filing fee of $100, and you must select a registered agent.
 A corporation has a minimum filing fee of $200, which gets determined by the number of shares authorized, among other factors.
 You must file a Certificate of Authority for a foreign LLC and have a Certificate of Good Standing that is current within 30 days.

 If you need help with a New Mexico LLC registered agent, you can post your legal need in UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.